We are the Greenough and North Bruce Wilderness Alliance

 We are building a protected and biodiverse forest along the western shore of the Northern Bruce Peninsula.

 Framing the western shore of the Northern Bruce Peninsula is a stretch of land over fifty kilometres long, from Cape Hurd to Stokes Bay, that is rich in natural beauty and biodiversity.
-It’s home to rare ecosystems—called alvars—and plant species such as the Threatened Hill’s Thistle and Lakeside Daisy and the Dwarf Lake Iris.
+It’s home to rare ecosystems—called alvars—and plant species such as the Ram's Head Lady's Slipper and the Dwarf Lake Iris.

 Why create another organization to protect the environment?